GloryyrolG/EgoX-EgoPriorRenderer/README.md

 ## 🙏 Acknowledgements

-This `EgoX`'s ego prior rendering project is built upon the `ViPE`(Video Pose Engine) project.
+This `EgoX`'s ego prior rendering codebase is built upon the `ViPE`(Video Pose Engine) project.
 We gratefully acknowledge their excellent work in video pose estimation and depth map generation.
 For more details, please visit the [ViPE](https://github.com/nv-tlabs/vipe) GitHub repository.